The \'etale local structure of algebraic stacks: Approximation and deformation of linearly fundamental stacks

 \begin{proposition}[Extension of groups] Let $(S,S_0)$ be an affine pair.
 Let $G_0\to S_0$ be a linearly reductive and embeddable group scheme.
 Suppose that $G_0$ has nice fibers or that $S_0$ satisfies \ref{Cond:PC} or \ref{Cond:FC}.
-Then, there exists an \'etale neighborhood $S'\to S$ of $S_0$ and a geometrically reductive embeddable group $G'\to S'$ extending $G_0$. \end{proposition} \begin{proof} Argue as before, using \Cref{P:deformation-linearly-reductive} and \Cref{L:approximation-reductivity}. \end{proof}
+Then, there exists an \'etale neighborhood $S'\to S$ of $S_0$ and a geometrically reductive embeddable group $G'\to S'$ extending~$G_0$. \end{proposition} \begin{proof} Argue as before, using \Cref{P:deformation-linearly-reductive} and \Cref{L:approximation-reductivity}. \end{proof}

+\begin{proposition}[Extension of the resolution property] Let $X$ be an affine scheme and let $\cX\to X$ be an adequate moduli space of finite presentation and affine diagonal.
+Let $\cX_0$ be a closed substack which is linearly fundamental.
+Suppose that $X$ is quasi-excellent or that $\cX_0$ satisfies \ref{Cond:PC}, \ref{Cond:N} or \ref{Cond:FC}.
+Then there exists a strongly \'etale neighborhood $\cX'\to \cX$ of $\cX_0$ such that $\cX'$ is fundamental. \end{proposition} \begin{proof} Let $X^h$ be the henselization of $X$ along $X_0=\pi_0(\cX_0)$.
+Since $X_0\inj X^h$ contains all closed points, it follows that $\cX\times_X X^h$ is linearly fundamental (\Cref{C:adequate+lin-red=>good2} and \Cref{P:deformation-resprop}).
+Since $X^h$ is the limit of all affine \'etale neighborhoods of $X_0$ the result follows from \Cref{P:approximation-fundamental}\itemref{PI:approx:fundamental}. \end{proof}

-\begin{proposition}[Extension of morphisms] Let $(\cX,\cX_0)$ be a fundamental pair over an algebraic stack $S$.
+\begin{proposition}[Extension of sections and morphisms] Let $(\cX,\cX_0)$ be a fundamental pair over an algebraic stack $S$.
 Suppose that $\cX_0$ is linearly fundamental and satisfies \ref{Cond:PC}, \ref{Cond:N} or \ref{Cond:FC}.
-Let $\cY\to S$ be a smooth morphism, that is quasi-separated with affine stabilizers (resp.\ affine diagonal) and let $f_0\co \cX_0\to \cY$ be an $S$-morphism (resp.\ an affine $S$-morphism).
-Then there exists a strongly \'etale neighborhood $\cX'\to \cX$ of $\cX_0$ such that $f_0$ extends to an $S$-morphism (resp.\ an affine $S$-morphism) $f'\co \cX'\to \cY$. \end{proposition} \begin{proof} Let $X$ be the adequate moduli space of $\cX$ and $X_0\subseteq X$ the image of $\cX_0$.
+Given one of the following: \begin{enumerate} \item a section $s_0\co \cX_0\to \cY_0$ of a smooth morphism $\cY\to \cX$ that is quasi-separated with affine stabilizers; \item an $S$-morphism $f_0\co \cX_0\to \cY$ where $\cY\to S$ is a smooth morphism that is quasi-separated with affine stabilizers; \item an affine $S$-morphism $f_0\co \cX_0\to \cY$ where $\cY\to S$ is a smooth morphism with affine diagonal; \item a vector bundle $\cE_0$ on $\cX_0$; or \item a finite \'etale morphism $\cW_0\to \cX_0$. \end{enumerate} Then there exists a strongly \'etale neighborhood $\cX'\to \cX$ of $\cX_0$ such that the object over $\cX_0$ ($s_0$, $f_0$, $\cE_0$ or $\cW_0$) extends to a corresponding object over $\cX'$. \end{proposition} \begin{proof} Let $X$ be the adequate moduli space of $\cX$ and $X_0\subseteq X$ the image of $\cX_0$.
 Then $(X,X_0)$ is an affine pair and its henselization $X^h$ is the limit of \'etale neighborhoods $X'\to X$ of $X_0$.
 Since $X_0\inj X^h$ contains all closed points, it follows that $\stX^h:=\stX\times_X X^h$ is linearly fundamental by~\Cref{C:adequate+lin-red=>good:fundamental}.
-The result follows from \Cref{P:deformation-morphisms}, \Cref{P:refinement}\itemref{P:refinement:affine_diag} and standard limit methods. \end{proof}
+The result follows from \Cref{P:deformation-sections,P:deformation-morphisms}, \Cref{P:refinement}\itemref{P:refinement:affine_diag} and standard limit methods. \end{proof}